 A young man who has always admired Hope's Peak Academy and finally achieved his dream of attending the school.
 Unfortunately, he has forgotten his past and the Super High-School Level talent that he was selected for.
 Hajime is a decent guy, but his personality is rough around the edges and he is very skeptical.
 Currently still alive in Chapter 3.

-Amateur Sleuth: If the first game was any indication, Hinata will be pulling more than his weight when it's trial time.
+Amateur Sleuth: If the first game was any indication, Hinata will be pulling more than his weight when it's trial time as he is the protagonist.

 Catch Phrase: "You've got that wrong!" when he points out a contradiction in court, just like Naegi in the original game.